nandipatel/itmd442_final/README.md

 ## Development Environment:

 To develop this application the three main frameworks I used were NodeJS, ExpressJs, and MongoDB.
+The computer I used to work on the application was a Macbook Pro 2019, running Ventura 13.3.1.
+To write and edit the application code I used Visual Studio Code, version 1.77.3.

 - Node version: 16.13.0